levantini4an/dotfiles/README.md

 # IMPORTANT
-I’m hosting this repository on GitHub merely for quick future references to various snippets that have made my life considerably easier.
-These are not *ALL* of my system's dotfiles, and the deployment thereof is actually a boring process (with the exception of Neovim and Emacs, where drop-in copy-pasting should work).
+I’m hosting this repository on GitHub merely for quick future references to the various snippets that have made my life considerably easier.
+These dotfiles alone DO NOT suffice to reproduce my system, and the deployment thereof shall not be documented (although drop-in copy-pasting should work for both Emacs and Neovim).